-Even if becoming more OK and more gentle with ourselves is one of the goals of our personal development, “just be yourself” is still very vague.
+Even if becoming more gentle with ourselves is one of the goals of our personal development, “just be yourself” is still very vague.

 It doesn’t mean “just be the jerk you”, “be the you from ten years ago”, or “just be the you who, if she chooses to, doesn’t show up for others”.
 And it doesn’t ONLY entail sharing your weird sense of humour (ah damn it.).

-Sometimes, being yourself – and choosing to stay yourself – can be really hard.
+Sometimes, being yourself – and choosing to stay yourself – can be really tough.

 Brené Brown calls it choosing belonging over fitting in.
 It is choosing to stay true to ourselves instead of compromising our values and principles, not acting out of integrity, and not being our authentic selves.